kombomilk/semantic_analyzer/README.md

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Almaty, Kazakhstan

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the GNU Public License, the same as Clojure.